 Seychelles Certificate of Good Standing

-When a company is in compliance with all necessary filing requirements, has paid all statutory fees and has no outstanding judgments or penalties the company is issued a Certificate of Good Standing by the Seychelles Financial Services Authority.
+When a company is in compliance with all necessary filing requirements, has paid all statutory fees and has no outstanding judgements or penalties the company is issued a Certificate of Good Standing by the Seychelles Financial Services Authority.
 We are able to provide a registry copy of this document.

 The certificate certifies the follow points: